tprodanov/parascopy/README.md

 Parascopy is designed for robust and accurate estimation of paralog-specific copy number for duplicated genes using whole-genome sequencing.

-Created by Timofey Prodanov `timofey.prodanov[at]gmail.com` and Vikas Bansal `vibansal[at]health.ucsd.edu` at the University of California San Diego.
+Created by Timofey Prodanov `timofey.prodanov[at]hhu.de` and Vikas Bansal `vibansal[at]health.ucsd.edu` at the University of California San Diego.

 Table of contents
 -----------------